Git-K3rnel/Voorivex-Challenge-Matrix/Level-25.md

 it has 4 if conditions that we should avoid getting false for them:

 - first condition is `if (flag.length != '0'.charCodeAt(0))`
-it means our flag should be 48 character long
+it means our flag should be 48 characters long

 - second condition is `if (!/^the-final-fight-/.test(flag))`
 it means our flag should start with `the-final-fight-` string